-You can integrate your app with Google APIs using client libraries, which give you programmatic access to Google products.
+You can integrate your app with Google APIs by using client libraries, which give you programmatic access to Google products.
 The client libraries are available for most popular development platforms, such as Java, Python, and .NET.

 Install the client libraries for your platform from the API Client Libraries page.

 With the client libraries, you can:

 Connect to your Pub/Sub subscription, and handle incoming messages.

 If you chose usage-based pricing, connect to the Service Control API to report usage data to Google.

 To create linked accounts for customers, and to send and receive updates about user accounts, you must also integrate with the Partner Procurement API.
 Because the Partner Procurement API is restricted, you must build a new client library for the API.

-To build a new client library, you need to install the Google client libraries, and build a new library from the API discovery document.
+To build a new client library, you must install the Google client libraries, and build a new library from the API discovery document.
 The discovery document for the Partner Procurement API is at this URL: